macroquest/docs/main/building.md

 ### Build Steps (Live/Test)

 1. Open the `MacroQuest.sln` file in the `src` directory.
 Double clicking this file should open Visual Studio.
-If prompted to upgrade, click Cancel.
 2. Make sure your eqlib branch is on `live` or `test`
 3. Select the `Release` and `(x64)`configuration from the drop-down menu near the top of the window.
 4. Since the project moved to 64-bit, ensure all project configurations are set to `(x64)` in the **Solution Macroquest** Property Pages.
 From the Visual Studio main menu, select **Build** then **Configuration Manager** then ensure the Platform column for each project is set to `(x64)`.